The Childcare Dilemma

 Cost: The Big Picture

-Remember that child care is most expensive in the early years, but usually gets cheaper as your child gets older and becomes less needy (unless you plan on sending them to an expensive private school).
-Thus, if you’re in sticker shock over infant care, it’s important to remember that it’s the single most expensive year of child care (2-12 months) — and that your costs should go down over time until that magical day when/(if) you enroll them in public kindergarten.
-Most parents will experience some cost savings even if enrolling later at a private elementary school, but again this varies greatly depending on the area and school.
+Remember that child care is most expensive in the early years but usually gets cheaper as your child gets older (unless you plan on sending them to private school).
+Just remember this: your costs should go down, hitting an all-time low when/(if) you enroll them in public kindergarten.

-If you’re going the public elementary route, most working parents’ only child care cost is that of an aftercare program, which tend to be very affordable.
+If you’re going the public elementary route, most working parents’ only child care cost is that of an aftercare program.
+For that too, the cost varies, but there are definitely affordable options that are relayed by schools themselves.
 Thus, many working parents mentally “amortize” the cost of the early, expensive years of care into the long-term equation, which – if nothing else – makes it much more palatable.
 It’s an investment in your career.
-Yes, it is 🙂
+Yes, it is…

 That said, don’t feel pressured to go back to work sooner than what feels right (or at all, for that matter).
 Also, don’t feel like taking some time off in the short-term will impact your ability to get back into the workforce (if you take 15 years off, sure, but short-term, generally no).
 It irks me when I hear people tell new moms they shouldn’t take time off because they won’t be able to re-enter because they’ve “expired” in some way.
-That’s bullshit.
+That’s bull.
+There, I said it!

 Nobody is going to say that they won’t hire you because you took a year off to be with your baby.
 And if they do, it’s probably not a company you’d want to work for anyway!

 No matter which type of childcare you end up choosing, be sure to take advantage of the tax programs available to help reduce your effective costs.
 For example, many employers offer a Dependent Care Flexible Spending Account (DCFSA), which is a pre-tax account used to pay for any type of childcare, such as daycare/ preschool, summer day camp, and before or after school programs.
-In 2018, you can fund this account up to $5k per year and pay your childcare expenses from it.
+In 2020, you can fund this account up to $5k per year (for married couples filing jointly, unmarried couples and single individuals, and $2,500 if you are married and filing separately) and pay your childcare expenses from it.
 There’s also a dependent-care tax credit that can help if you don’t have an FSA at work.
 Talk to your CPA about your options.

 Daycare or Preschool